UKRSE/UKRSE.github.io/conf2016_diversity.md

 The RSE Conference is a community conference intended for networking and collaboration in the RSE community.

 We value the participation of each member of our community and want all attendees to have an enjoyable and fulfilling experience.
-Accordingly, all attendees are expected to show respect and courtesy to other attendees throughout the conference and at all conference events, whether officially sponsored by PyCon or not.
+Accordingly, all attendees are expected to show respect and courtesy to other attendees throughout the conference and at all conference events, whether officially sponsored by UK RSE or not.

 To make clear what is expected, all delegates/attendees, speakers, exhibitors, organisers and volunteers at any RSE event are required to conform to the following Code of Conduct.
 Organisers will enforce this code throughout the event.